 The most public regular function for over 40 years continuous, are the monthly newspaper collections, held on the second Saturday morning, City Road Car Park.
 Come snow or shine six or eight Rotarian bundle up newspapers donated by the general public.
 Young and old bring a carrier bag full, or car boot load.
 Other arrives in bicycle baskets, shopping trollies, even wheel barrows.

-All income from recycling these newspapers is used 100 % locally, including Kids Out and Blind Bowls.
+All income from recycling these newspapers is used 100 % locally, including Kids Out.
 Between 30 and 40 local youngsters, from schools across the town are taken out for the day to a local venue.
 Transport is provided for both the children and helpers, admission fees, lunch and pocket money are all covered.
-Last year, surplus income purchased medical equipment for the Cornerstone Practice

 The Fenland Music Concert held annually in the month of March at St Peter's Church, is another function Rotary are pleased to promote.
 As many as 120 young musicians, students at the Fenland Music Academy, bring to the public at large, a demonstration of their virtuosity on instruments from the triangle to the trumpet.
 The musical tastes range includes Beethoven and the Beatles.